it-innovation/sam/doc/tutorial.rst

 This shows that, given the behaviour and initial configuration:

 * Some new Task objects will be created.
-SAM aggregates all those that may be created in context "a" as `aTask` and those created in "other" as `otherTask`.
+SAM aggregates all those that may be created in context "A" as `taskA` and those created in "Other" as `taskOther`.
-* clientA may get access to the `aTask` tasks.
+* clientA may get access to the `taskA` tasks.
-* otherClients may get access to the `otherTask` tasks.
+* otherClients may get access to the `taskOther` tasks.
+* The tasks may get references to their clients and to the factory.
 * The factory gets a reference to all tasks but doesn't store the reference (the dashed arrows indicate references held in local variables rather than in fields).